meyermt/java-projects/src/_08final/README.txt

 -----------------

 Points are rewarded for both catches and hits similarly.
 The longer a ball travels before catch/hit, the more points.
-Points are also multiplied by the level the player is on, so later level hits/catches are rewarded much more.

 How to Run the Game
 -------------------